Semicile17/Gmailer/README.md

-Here is the updated `README.md` file with the corrected usage example:

 # Gmailer

 A Node.js library for sending emails via Gmail.
 Supports sending single emails, multiple emails, and emails from Excel sheets.